Drag Race Holland

-Drag Race Holland was a Dutch reality competition streaming television series based on the American RuPaul's Drag Race.
+Drag Race Holland is a Dutch reality competition television series based on the American RuPaul's Drag Race.
 The television series was produced by Vincent TV and World of Wonder.
-The show was the fifth international version of the Drag Race franchise to debut, after Drag Race Thailand, The Switch Drag Race (Chile), RuPaul's Drag Race UK and Canada's Drag Race.
 The show was broadcast on the Dutch platform Videoland, an online streaming service owned by RTL, and worldwide on WOW Presents Plus.

+Drag Race Holland is the fifth international adaptation of the American reality competition series RuPaul's Drag Race.

 The series premiered on 18 September 2020 and concluded 24 September 2021.
+In October 2024, Herriemakers Productions announced it had acquired the production rights for Drag Race Holland, suggesting the renewal of the series for a third season.

 Format

 Like the American version, instead of RuPaul, Fred van Leer has several roles within the show, acting as host and judge.
 As the host, Fred introduces guests, announces the challenges the queens will take part in each week, and reveals who will be leaving the competition.
 For his role as a judge he critiques the queens on their overall performance of the challenge.
 The show uses progressive elimination to reduce the number of drag queens in the competition from the initial field of ten contestants, down until the final three or four, who compete in the final challenge, and the final two lip-syncing for the crown.
 Each episode follows a format consisting of a mini challenge, a main challenge, a runway walk, the judging panel, a lip sync battle, and the elimination of a contestant.